 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are presented as current assets.
-Loans and receivables are presented as "Advance to the Agency" and "non-trade receivables" on the balance sheet.
+Loans and receivables are presented as "non-trade receivables" on the balance sheet.